mdn/content/files/en-us/web/javascript/reference/global_objects/string/index.md

 Strings are represented fundamentally as sequences of [UTF-16 code units](https://en.wikipedia.org/wiki/UTF-16).
 In UTF-16 encoding, every code unit is exact 16 bits long.
 This means there are a maximum of 2<sup>16</sup>, or 65536 possible characters representable as single UTF-16 code units.
 This character set is called the [basic multilingual plane (BMP)](<https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane>), and includes the most common characters like the Latin, Greek, Cyrillic alphabets, as well as many East Asian characters.
 Each code unit can be written in a string with `\u` followed by exactly four hex digits.

 However, the entire Unicode character set is much, much bigger than 65536.
 The extra characters are stored in UTF-16 as _surrogate pairs_, which are pairs of 16-bit code units that represent a single character.
 To avoid ambiguity, the two parts of the pair must be between `0xD800` and `0xDFFF`, and these code units are not used to encode single-code-unit characters.
-Therefore, "lone surrogates" are often not valid values for string manipulation — for example, [`encodeURI()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) will throw a {{jsxref("URIError")}} for lone surrogates.
+(More precisely, high surrogates have values between `0xD800` and `0xDBFF`, inclusive, while low surrogates have values between `0xDC00` and `0xDFFF`, inclusive.)
 Each Unicode character, comprised of one or two UTF-16 code units, is also called a _Unicode codepoint_.
 Each Unicode codepoint can be written in a string with `\u{xxxxxx}` where `xxxxxx` represents 1–6 hex digits.

+A "lone surrogate" is a 16-bit code unit satisfying one of the descriptions below:

+- It is in the range `0xD800`–`0xDBFF`, inclusive (i.e. is a high surrogate), but it is the last code unit in the string, or the next code unit is not a low surrogate.
+- It is in the range `0xDC00`–`0xDFFF`, inclusive (i.e. is a low surrogate), but it is the first code unit in the string, or the previous code unit is not a high surrogate.

+Lone surrogates do not represent any Unicode character.
+Although most JavaScript built-in methods handle them correctly because they all work based on UTF-16 code units, lone surrogates are often not valid values when interacting with other systems — for example, [`encodeURI()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) will throw a {{jsxref("URIError")}} for lone surrogates, because URI encoding uses UTF-8 encoding, which does not have any encoding for lone surrogates.
+Strings not containing any lone surrogates are called _well-formed_ strings, and are safe to be used with functions that do not deal with UTF-16 (such as `encodeURI()` or {{domxref("TextEncoder")}}).
+You can check if a string is well-formed with the {{jsxref("String/isWellFormed", "isWellFormed()")}} method, or sanitize lone surrogates with the {{jsxref("String/toWellFormed", "toWellFormed()")}} method.

 On top of Unicode characters, there are certain sequences of Unicode characters that should be treated as one visual unit, known as a _grapheme cluster_.
 The most common case is emojis: many emojis that have a range of variations are actually formed by multiple emojis, usually joined by the \<ZWJ> (`U+200D`) character.